Ed1123/100-days-of-code/r2-log.md

 **Thoughts:** Not a good day.
 It went out of control at a time at afternoon.
 At least I move to be prepared for tomorrow and study a bit.
 Not feeling that good.

+### Day 95: June 29, 2020 (Bellman-Ford's algorithm)

+**Today's Progress**: Long story short:

+- Dijkstra's algorithm doesn't work with negative edges.

+- The naïve algorithm seems to work and an "adaptation" is name Bellman-Ford's algorithm.

+- There may be negative cycles which need to be treated differently.

+  I think I'm gonna need more reading to fully understand this topic.

+**Thoughts:** Feeling ok.
+I want to relax and sleep.

 ### Day : June , 2020 (Understanding Dijkstra's algorithm)